 COUNTRY DESCRIPTION: Georgia is a constitutional republic with a developing democracy and economy.
 October 2012 parliamentary elections resulted in Georgia’s first democratic transfer of power.
 Approximately 250,000 internally displaced persons from the conflicts in the Abkhazia and South Ossetia regions remain.
-Even though the unemployment rate recorded by the Georgian National Statistics Office reached 15.1% in 2011, most NGOs and international organizations believe the figure to be significantly higher and unemployment continues to be a serious problem.
 Tourist facilities outside of Tbilisi and Batumi are not highly developed, and many of the goods and services taken for granted in other countries are not yet available.
-Read the Department of State’s Factsheet on Georgia for more information on U.S.-Georgia relations.
+Read the Department of State’s Fact sheet on Georgia for more information on U.S.-Georgia relations.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Georgia, please take the time to tell our Embassy about your trip.
 If you enroll in our Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.

 Tel: (995 32) 227-70-00 or Consular Section: (995 32) 227-77-24

 Duty officer for emergencies after hours: (995 32) (995 32) 227-70-00